01-edu/public/subjects/keep-trying-or-giveup/README.md

 - an async `callback`, that will be called on every try

 `retry` returns a function that calls and returns value from `callback` function passing its arguments and catches errors.
+If error is caught it should return the `callback` function.
 If number of errors exceeds `count` then throw an `Error`.

 > for count of 3, the function will be called at most 4 times: